Sorry, you need to enable JavaScript to visit this website.

 Who is at risk?

-People living with HIV in the United States are more likely to be overweight or obese currently than in years past.
+People currently living with HIV in the United States are more likely to be overweight or obese than in years past.
 Several large clinical trials have reported weight gain after starting treatment, and have varying results.
 Certain medications seem to cause more weight gain than others.
 The reasons for weight gain with HIV treatment are unclear.

 Treatment-related weight gain seems to disproportionately affect:

-Weight gain should be considered when you and your doctor choose an HIV medication.
+Weight gain should be considered when you and your healthcare provider choose an HIV medication.
+The long-term consequences of treatment-related weight gain are still unknown.

 Talk to your doctor icon